synmetrix/synmetrix/README.md

 -   columnar storage for analytics performance
 -   Integration with Cube for modeling

-By leveraging Cube Store and Cube together, MLCraft benefits from excellent analytics performance and flexibility in modeling metrics.
+By leveraging Cube Store and Cube together, Synmetrix benefits from excellent analytics performance and flexibility in modeling metrics.

 ---

 ## Community support

-For general help using MLCraft, please refer to the official MLCraft documentation.
+For general help using Synmetrix, please refer to the official Synmetrix documentation.
 For additional help, you can use one of these channels to ask a question:

-* [Slack](https://join.slack.com/t/mlcraft/shared_invite/zt-1x2gxwn37-J3tTvCR5xSFVfxwUU_YKtg) / For live discussion with the Community and MLCraft team
+* [Slack](https://join.slack.com/t/mlcraft/shared_invite/zt-1x2gxwn37-J3tTvCR5xSFVfxwUU_YKtg) / For live discussion with the Community and Synmetrix team
 * [GitHub](https://github.com/mlcraft-io/mlcraft) / Bug reports, Contributions

 ## Roadmap